karlkarl281995/dock-http/README.md

 For Docker and Git installations, you can simply follow the respective OS installer download links.

+Key Takeaways:

+Branch Specification: Ensure to choose the appropriate branch specifier (e.g., Master or Main) depending on the configuration of your local repository.
+This ensures smooth synchronization between your local and remote repositories.

+If you have issues troubleshooting GIT and your local repo Go to bottom of this guide to [🔑 Secure GitHub Connection Guide]

 **Section I**

 1. Fork the repository into your GitHub account: [dock-http](https://github.com/karlkarl281995/dock-http).